alex3dd/dockerfile-patch/README.md

 These are the steps followed by 'dockerfile-patch' to dynamically patch your
 Dockerfiles:
 - It will load the original (non patched) Dockerfile
-- It will detect the Docker image used by the Dockerfile (read from 'FROM')
+- It will detect the Docker image used by the Dockerfile (from the Dockerfile instruction 'FROM')
-- It will run the docker image imported with FROM and gather some system facts (with the script: 'default-facts.sh')
+- It will run the detected docker image and gather system facts (with the script: 'default-facts.sh')
 - It will create a patched version of the Dockerfile (a patched Dockerfile means: Jinja2 template is rendered and inserted between the FROM and the rest of the Dockerfile)

 ## Dependencies